msveshnikov/autocode-ai/README.md

 ## Future Enhancements

--   Implement language-specific modules for better code organization
--   Add support for more programming languages
--   Enhance multi-language project handling
--   Integrate with popular version control systems
--   Develop a plugin system for extending functionality
--   Create a web-based interface for easier project management
--   Implement real-time collaboration features for team projects
 -   Expand AI agent capabilities and inter-agent communication
 -   Develop a visual workflow designer for AI agent interactions
--   Implement natural language processing for more intuitive feature requests
--   Create a machine learning model to improve code generation based on user feedback
 -   Integrate with popular IDEs and code editors for seamless workflow
 -   Develop a code review AI agent to provide automated code quality feedback
--   Implement a performance optimization agent to suggest and apply performance improvements
--   Create a security analysis agent to identify and address potential vulnerabilities
--   Develop a documentation agent to generate and maintain comprehensive project documentation
--   Implement a deployment agent to automate the process of deploying applications to various environments